One of the most incredible discoveries a Maine Coon owner can make is learning how to train Maine Coon to play fetch.

 Step 3: Begin To Play

 While most cats do not know to fetch right away, they do love to chase toys that have been thrown.
+So grab some treats, throw your cat’s favorite toy, and say “fetch!”

+Since Maine Coons have strong hunting instincts, they tend to pick up their “prey” and carry it to a second location.
 If your cat brings the toy near you, press the clicker (if you are using one) and provide a treat and praise.

 You should start with a wider radius at first, praising your cat if it brings the toy within a few feet of you, and gradually reduce the size as your cat gets the hang of it.

 It may take a lot of tries before your cat brings the toy anywhere near you, but do not get frustrated!
+Your cat doesn’t know what you want but will learn through patience and repetitive patterns.

+Always reward your cat for accomplishing the desired behavior, but never punish them or become angry if they do something wrong.
 Cats respond well to positive reinforcement, but become distrustful and confused by negative reinforcement.

 Step 4: Keep It Short

-While it may be tempting to stretch out your first training session until you feel you have made good progress, this can actually hurt progress in the long run.
+While it may be tempting to stretch out your first training session until you feel you have made good progress, this can hurt progress in the long run.
+Cats do not have long attention spans and get bored and restless if a training session runs too long.

-Five minutes at a time is a good place to start, although you may find your cat needs more or less time.
+Five minutes at a time is a good place to start.
+It’s okay to cut a training session short if you or your cat are having an off day.

 Step 5: Repeat!

-You do not have to practice every single day if that does not work for you, but at least aim for a few times a week.
+The key to teaching your cat tricks is to practice consistently.
+You don’t have to practice every day if that doesn’t work for you, but at least aim for a few times a week.
 This will keep your cat sharp and interested.

 Even practicing for a few minutes each day or every other day will make a huge difference.